-Yup, these are yet more questions you need to find answers to and pronto, when your little one arrives (hats off to you if you’re reading this in advance of this momentous occasion – planning is always in my plan, but said plan?
-Well, it’s rarely executed).
+How to bathe a newborn is one of the many, many questions you need to find the answer to, when your little one arrives (hats off to you if you’re reading this in advance of this momentous occasion).

-To bath baby in a tub or a simple sponge bath?
 And what about bathing newborn baby girls vs. boys?
+How often should you sponge bathe a newborn?
+Do you need soap?
 These, and many more baby bathing questions, will be answered here.

 When should newborns get their first bath?